Predictable Relative Forward Performance Processes: Multi-Agent and Mean Field Games for Portfolio Management: Numerical analysis of MFE

 We also observe that a more risk-tolerant agent increases her risky positions at a slower pace, as she becomes increasingly competitive with higher relative performance concerns.
 In contrast, agents with higher risk aversion exhibit a more rapid adjustment in their risky positions, when faced with the same change in the competition weight.
 Indeed, if we do the numerical approximation for different agents with increasing risk aversion $\gamma=\{2, 2.5, 3, 2.5, 4\}$, and compute their corresponding percentage change in the equilibrium strategy, which represents the relative change between the case when $\theta=0.2$ and $\theta=0.6$, the result is given by $\{1.12\%, 1.39\%, 1.66\%, 1.93\%, 2.20\%\}$.

 An interesting observation is that varying the parameters of a given agent has a much stronger effect than varying the average of the same parameter across the network for both competition weight and risk aversion.
-As we will see in the next subsection, this finding still holds true for other model parameters as well.
+When an investor's own competition weight increases or risk aversion decreases, holding all else fixed, her optimal strategy adjusts directly and becomes more aggressive.
+On the other hand, when preference parameters of the population change in the same direction, it is the competitors that increase their risky allocations, and the average wealth in the network thus increases on average and becomes more volatile.
+Since asset returns are positively correlated, the investor correspondingly increases her own risky exposure to keep up with the now higher average wealth in the network.
+However, this response is attenuated because the competition weight given to the average wealth in the network is smaller than the weight given to one's own wealth.
+Consequently, changes in network-wide average parameters exert a weaker influence on the optimal strategy than changes in individual parameters.
+As we will see in the next subsection, this finding still holds for other model parameters as well.